-Oil steady as renewed demand fears face production curbs
+Oil rises as production curbs face renewed demand fears

-NEW YORK (Reuters) - Oil prices were little changed on Tuesday, as traders said concerns about a resurgence in coronavirus cases offset recent commitments from major oil producers to curb production.
+NEW YORK (Reuters) - Oil prices rose on Tuesday, as optimism about recent commitments from major oil producers to curb production offset concerns about a resurgence in coronavirus cases.

 Fuel demand has recovered from April’s collapse brought on by lockdowns to control the pandemic.
 Analysts have said, however, that the oil market’s rapid surge to more than $40 a barrel may be banking an overly optimistic view of consumption.